Français English

 shoe size: 45-46 bearded, white

-pants size: 42 hairs, very optimistic
+pants size: 42 hair, very optimistic

 Me, by myself

-Personal side
+Personal details

 Me and SabineEn 1997, I leaved the French Riviera to live in Brittany (in Quimper).
 I really enjoy this place!